2018ik/2018ik.github.io/_wiki/revival.markdown

 ## Background

+A **revival** (Greek: *Anazao*) is a restoration or return to life.
+It is often translated as "lives again" (Luke 15:24; Rom.
+14:9).
 Among God's elect there is an aspiration to be revived.
 As saved ones, we should have the spontaneous prayer to be revived.

 ## Significance

-### Revival

 The Lord needs to revive us (Hab.
 3:2) so that we can enlighten all that they may see what the economy of the mystery is (Eph.
 3:9).
 This has been revealed to us, and now we need to have the burden to enlighten all; it is not merely an individual matter.Revival is not just a one time thing, or a once a year thing.
 We need to be revived every morning during morning revival.